idjoo/boilerplate-fastapi/docs/deployment.md

 ## Production Checklist

-1. Set `environment: PRD` in config.
+1. Set `environment: prd` in config.
 2. Ensure `SECRET` variables (DB passwords) are passed via Environment Variables or Secret Manager, not committed in code.
 3. Configure your Cloud Trace/Logging permissions for the service account.